charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_conc_parall.md

 * Performance consideration

 "dependency_activity" should not impact at all performance results.
-It does not actually have semantic checking of a particular implementation, but it was designed to work with the low level library of java (as the example).
+It does not currently have semantic checking of a particular implementation, but it was designed to work with the low level library of java (as the example).
 So it should not impact the performance, because we did dependent activities without knowing it, while implementing stuff like producer-consumer.